Docs

 Line-Awesome Icons Set Library

-Vaadin 23 starter projects used line-awesome icons set library.
-You may also need the line-awesome library in your project.
-If so, try using the Vaadin Line-Awesome add-on with Vaadin 24.
-In Vaadin 24, this add-on doesn’t require building a new bundle, so your application would then benefit from the pre-compiled bundle feature.
+Vaadin 23 starter projects used the Line Awesome icon set.
+If you need those icons, you should use the Line Awesome add-on with Vaadin 24.
+This add-on doesn’t require building a new bundle, which means your application will benefit from the pre-compiled frontend bundle feature.

 Breaking Changes in Vaadin Components